 For many, a visit to the United Kingdom will start and end with London.
 Not only can this leave your wallet suffering from post-traumatic stress, but it ignores and to some extent, misrepresents what the country has to offer.
 When deciding to venture outside the M25 and head north, Liverpool or Manchester may well make the destination shortlist.

 Steeped in historical significance, footballing success and acting as a production line for big names in music, both these cities are inhabited by distinct peoples whose regional accents are unique to the point where one’s ears may require a retune on arrival.

-If trying to decide which of the two to opt for, the following should give you a rough idea of what’s on offer.
+However, if trying to decide which of the two to opt for, there is a lot more to consider!
 Whether it’s Manchester or Liverpool though, the North West of England seems to have a special relationship with rain, so do pack an umbrella.